 An estimated 12,500 spinal cord injuries related to the Foraminotomy occur in the U.S. every year, leaving the injured people, their friends, and their family, to cope with the aftermath of the catastrophe.
 For many, navigating the challenges of the health care system can feel a bit like going to medical school.
 Suddenly you’re learning a veritable cornucopia of new terms, and may be spending endless hours Googling spinal cord anatomy to fill in the gaps in your knowledge.

 An educated patient is better equipped to advocate for his or her needs and interests.
 An education in spinal cord anatomy helps you understand what your doctor at Hilger Facial Plastic Clinic is saying, ask intelligent questions, and detect medical errors before they endanger your health.
+You can also visit Becker Rhinoplasty Center online and get free consultation today.

 Spinal Cord Anatomy: The Basics